CorrelAid/hugo-website/content/en/education/_index.md

 ---
 # Workshops & Education

-At CorrelAid e.V., we are not only committed to the idea of data for good, but also firmly believe that we should share our knowledge.
-This is why we have chosen "education" as the legal purpose of our association.
-In our education work, we offer a wide range of services for nonprofits and volunteers.
-In addition, we share our knowledge, code and other material publicly whenever data protection guidelines allow to do so.
+At CorrelAid e.V., we are not only committed to the idea of data for good, but also firmly believe in sharing knowledge.
+This is why "education" has become our legal purpose.
+We offer a wide range of educational formats for nonprofits and volunteers.
+In addition, we share our knowledge, code and other material publicly whenever data protection guidelines allow us to do so.

 ## Newsletter
-In our Newsletter for NPOs, we share insights into our work and short introductions into topics like impact measurement, data collection and data analysis.
+In our newsletter for NPOs, we share insights into our work and short introductions into topics like impact measurement, data collection and data analysis.

 {{< button